cabforum/servercert/docs/BR.md

 This extension contains a bitmap representing the distinct IP Address validation method(s) defined within [Section 3.2.2.5](#3225-authentication-for-an-ip-address) and performed by the CA to meet the requirements of [Section 3.2.2.5](#3225-authentication-for-an-ip-address) prior to issuance of the Certificate.

-*Effective June 15, 2025*: For each `iPAddress` `GeneralName` value in the `subjectAltName` extension, the CA SHOULD ensure an IP Address validation method used to validate the `iPAddress` `GeneralName` value is included in this extension, indicating the IP Address validation method as having been used to issue the Certificate.
+*Effective May 15, 2026*: For each `iPAddress` `GeneralName` value in the `subjectAltName` extension, the CA SHOULD ensure an IP Address validation method used to validate the `iPAddress` `GeneralName` value is included in this extension, indicating the IP Address validation method as having been used to issue the Certificate.

-*Effective April 15, 2026*: For each `iPAddress` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure an IP Address validation method used to validate the `iPAddress` `GeneralName` value is included in this extension, indicating the IP Address validation method as having been used to issue the Certificate.
+*Effective November 15, 2026*: For each `iPAddress` `GeneralName` value in the `subjectAltName` extension, the CA MUST ensure an IP Address validation method used to validate the `iPAddress` `GeneralName` value is included in this extension, indicating the IP Address validation method as having been used to issue the Certificate.

 An IP Address validation method is represented as having been used to issue a Certificate if the bit associated with that IP Address validation method is set to `1` in this extension.